Shrinks an existing index into a new index with fewer primary shards.

 expires, the request fails and returns an error.
 Defaults to

 (Required, object) The key is the alias name.
-Supports date math.
+Index alias names support date math.

 The object body contains options for the alias.
 Supports an empty object.

-- (Optional, Query DSL object) Query used to limit the documents the alias can access.
+- (Optional, Query DSL object) Query used to limit documents the alias can access.

 (Optional, string) Value used to route indexing operations to a specific shard.

 If specified, this overwrites the

 false.
 All indices for the alias must have the same

 true, the index is the write index for the alias.
 Defaults to